 Licensing Artwork: Key Issues

-There's no great mystery to royalties—you've created a piece art (writing, painting, music, etc.) that someone else wants to sell, so you should naturally get a share of the profits.
-But make sure the rate you receive isn't less than favorable or you could be giving up more rights than you think.
+The royalties derived from licensing artwork can be substantial, especially over a long period.
+This depends on the “reasonable royalty rate" you negotiated and assumes the product has a steady demand.
+But what is a reasonable royalty rate?
+How can you make a deal that favors you but is still comfortable for manufacturers, publishers, and producers?
+There's no mystery to royalties—you've created a piece of art (writing, painting, music) that someone else wants to sell.
+So, you should naturally get a share of the profits.
+But make sure the rate you receive isn't less than favorable, or you could be giving up more rights than you think.

-For example, if you have negotiated a rate of 5 percent and the sales equal $10,000, then you will receive $500 in royalties.
-Sounds simple, but is the 5 percent based on gross sales or net sales?
+Industries like music, manufacturing, and publishing calculate royalties differently, but they all must honor your negotiated royalty rate.
+Negotiating a good royalty rate is key to the entire process.
+For example, if you negotiated a rate of 5% and the sales equal $10,000, you will receive $500 in royalties.
+Sounds simple, but is the 5% based on gross or net sales?
 And if there are expenses in marketing or selling the products, do they get subtracted from the sale amount?

 Negotiating a Good Deal